 Exclusive and Diffractive Measurements

 Exclusive deep-inelastic scattering describes measurements that involve measurement of the scattered electron, the beam hadron (either intact or dissociated), and the reconstruction of the final-state particle(s) produced in the interaction.
 In the region of low-x, the beam hadron (typically a proton) scatters at such a small angle that it very often remains in the beam pipe and its measurement requires forward detectors installed in Roman Pots along the beam pipe.
 The reconstruction of the final-state particle(s), typically a photon or a vector meson decaying into leptons, imposes additional detector requirements, mainly on tracking and calorimetry.
-Key measurements in e + p and e + A collisions.
 Measurements of this kind are thus challenging.

 The objective of these measurements with an EIC is to provide spatial imaging of quarks and gluons in the (polarized) nucleon and in nuclei.
 The reaction channels of main EIC interest are deeply-virtual Compton scattering (DVCS), e + p/A e’ + p’/A’ + and the exclusive production of a J/ψ, φ, or ρ vector meson, e + p/A e’ + p’/A’ + vector meson.
 These reactions are described in terms of Generalized Parton Distributions (GPDs), which in turn describe the 1+2D distribution of longitudinal momentum and transverse spatial distribution of the target nucleon/nucleus.